 MARRIAGE LICENSE FEE

-The fee for a marriage license is $55.00 CASH.
+The fee for a marriage license is $57.00, cash only.
 Checks are not accepted.

 FEES ARE NON REFUNDABLE